TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/ConfigurationOptions/Index.rst

 Nested structure
 ================

-You can also define nested options using the TypoScript notation:
+You can also define nested options using the `TypoScript`:pn: notation:

 .. code-block:: typoscript